madhavwigwag/retro-board/README.md

 ### Join Board Flow
     - User can see the name of the board.
     - The board is added to the user's profile.

+## Issues
+    ### Client Side
+        When user creates board, the board component does not render.
+URL changes though!.